b2io/handbook/code-of-conduct.md

 - Unwelcome sexual attention
 - Reporting for work under the influence of illegal drugs
 - Bringing a weapon into the workplace
+- Absences that have not been communicated to at least one other team member

 ## Confidentiality